salcc/Scholar-PDF-Reader-with-Annotations/README.md

 This extension adds annotation capabilities to the Google Scholar PDF Reader extension.
 The extended features include:

-- Highlight text with colors (yellow, green, blue, pink, red).
+- Highlight text with colors (yellow, green, blue, pink, red, or custom).
 - Easily remove individual annotations or clear them all at once.
+- Undo and redo actions for annotations.
 - Import and export annotations into a JSON file.

 Currently, annotations are stored in the browser's local storage and associated with each document URL.
 The PDF files are not modified, but annotations persist across browser sessions.